Appointment New Patient Appointment or 214-645-8300

 • Tranquilizers: If a patient’s tremors are triggered by anxiety, we might recommend benzodiazepine drugs.

-• Botox injections: Botox can be particularly effective at treating head and voice tremors.
+• Botulinum toxin injections: Botulinum toxin can be particularly effective at treating head and voice tremors.

-If medications become less effective over time, or if a patient is bothered by their side effects, we might recommend additional treatments.
+If medications become less effective over time or cause bothersome side effects, we may recommend additional treatment options.

-Another treatment option is deep brain stimulation.
-This technique involves surgically implanting two electrodes in the brain and connecting them to a pacemaker.
+Another option is deep brain stimulation, which involves surgically implanting electrodes in targeted areas of the brain.
+These electrodes are connected to a pulse generator that delivers electrical stimulation to regulate abnormal brain activity.
 In most patients, this treatment successfully improves functionality.

-UT Southwestern offers patients access to innovations in essential tremor care through clinical trials.
-We evaluate innovative treatments for effectiveness and often become the first in North Texas to offer them.
+UT Southwestern offers patients access to innovations in essential tremor care through clinical trials and clinical research.
+We evaluate new treatments for effectiveness and often become the first in North Texas to offer them.

 Current clinical trials include: